THE REPTILES OF AUSTRALIA - PYTHONS

 Morelia spilota variegata Darwin or Northwestern Carpet Python

-Adult Northwestern Carpet Python (Morelia spilota variegata)
+Adult Northern Carpet Python (Morelia spilota variegata)

 Approximate distribution of the Australian distribution of the Northern Carpet Python (Morelia spilota variegata) is Dark Brown in the map above!